North America Over The Counter Drugs Market Analysis by Mordor Intelligence

 By Product Type: Weight-Loss Lines Accelerate Volume Growth

 Cough & cold medicines generated the most significant revenue slice at 28% in 2024, underscoring seasonal resilience and household replenishment patterns.
-Weight-loss and dietary OTCs, buoyed by public interest in GLP-1 analogues, deliver the highest 9.8% CAGR, lifting the North America OTC drugs market size for metabolic care solutions.
+Weight-loss and dietary OTCs, buoyed by public interest in GLP-1 analogues, deliver the highest 9.8% CAGR, lifting the North American over-the-counter drugs market size for metabolic care solutions.
 Formulators focus on stimulant-free blends, plant extracts, and satiety fibers to comply with evolving safety expectations.
 Analgesics still anchor basket value but face stricter labelling around acetaminophen hepatic risk.
 Dermatology creams and gastrointestinal remedies round out portfolios that address lifestyle-linked conditions across all age cohorts.

 Second-order dynamics highlight cross-category innovation.
 Seattle Gummy secured the first IND for an allergy treatment in gummy form, signaling delivery-format convergence.
 As a result, cough relief chews and fiber gummies migrate toward areas previously dominated by tablets, supporting adherence and driving incremental sales within the North America OTC drugs market.